prosecutor

 | 19-8682 | Charles Ray Fulmer v.
 United States | Fifth Circuit | 2020-06-12 | Denied | Response WaivedIFP | criminal-procedure due-process judicial-review plea-agreement prosecutor prosecutorial-discretion sentencing upward-departure variance | Whether due process requires remand for specific performance of a plea agreement or, in the alternative, remand for determination of the full terms of… |

 | 19-8396 | Robert R. Hill v.
-Steven Johnson, Administrator, New Jersey State Prison, et al. | Third Circuit | 2020-05-05 | Denied | IFP | certificate-of-appealability conflict-of-interest due-process fourteenth-amendment prosecutor prosecutorial-misconduct trial-judge | Whether the district court and the third circuit erred in refusing to issue a certificate of appealability |
+Steven Johnson, Administrator, New Jersey State Prison, et al. | Third Circuit | 2020-05-05 | Denied | IFP | certificate-of-appealability conflict-of-interest due-process fourteenth-amendment prosecutor prosecutorial-misconduct trial-judge | Whether the district court and the third circuit erred in refusing to issue a certificate of appealability when it determined the Conflict of Interest… |

 | 19-8335 | Mitchell Willoughby v.
-Deedra Hart, Warden | Sixth Circuit | 2020-04-22 | Denied | IFP | caldwell-precedent capital-sentencing closing-argument death-penalty jury jury-instructions prosecutor prosecutorial-misconduct sixth-circuit state-law voir-dire | Did the Sixth Circuit panel misunderstand or frustrate the purpose behind this court's holding in Caldwell v.
-Mississippi |
+Deedra Hart, Warden | Sixth Circuit | 2020-04-22 | Denied | IFP | caldwell-precedent capital-sentencing closing-argument death-penalty jury jury-instructions prosecutor prosecutorial-misconduct sixth-circuit state-law voir-dire | "The uncorrected suggestion that the responsibility for any ultimate determination of death will rest with others presents an intolerable danger that … |

 | 18-6316 | Willie Gene Wilks, Jr. v.
-Ohio | Ohio | 2018-10-15 | Denied | IFP | burden-of-proof due-process false-testimony grand-jury indictment jury-instructions plain-error-review prosecutor prosecutorial-misconduct structural-error | Is a defendant denied due process when a prosecutor presents and relies upon false testimony in order to secure an indictment in grand jury proceeding… |
+Ohio | Ohio | 2018-10-15 | Denied | IFP | burden-of-proof due-process false-testimony grand-jury indictment jury-instructions plain-error-review prosecutor prosecutorial-misconduct structural-error | 1.
+Is a defendant denied due process when a prosecutor presents and relies upon false testimony in order to secure an indictment in grand jury proceed… |

 | 18-440 | Edward Michael Nero, et al. v.
-Marilyn J. Mosby | Fourth Circuit | 2018-10-05 | Denied | Response Waived | absolute-immunity advocacy-function civil-procedure civil-rights due-process investigation investigatory-materials law-enforcement legal-advice probable-cause prosecutor prosecutor-investigation prosecutorial-immunity standing | Whether a prosecutor is acting as an 'advocate' and is entitled to absolute immunity when the prosecutor performs an investigation and provides those … |
+Marilyn J. Mosby | Fourth Circuit | 2018-10-05 | Denied | Response Waived | absolute-immunity advocacy-function civil-procedure civil-rights due-process investigation investigatory-materials law-enforcement legal-advice probable-cause prosecutor prosecutor-investigation prosecutorial-immunity standing | Whether a prosecutor is acting as an "advocate" and is entitled to absolute immunity when the prosecutor performs an investigation and provides those … |